ShihabSul/PandABlocks.github.io/docs/user/how-to/remote.rst

     - uinitramfs

 .. note::
-    For PandA v3.0 and beyond boot.bin and devicetree.dtb now come from the PandABlocks-FPGA build.
+    For PandA v3.0 and beyond boot.bin and devicetree.dtb now come from the PandABlocks-FPGA build but are combined in the ``boot-x.x.zip`` on the rootfs release page.

 You can power cycle the box and it will install the new rootfs.